 GPS monitoring systems attached to gritting plant and other selected vehicles has been in operation for a number of years.
 The use of GPS equipment has provided a number of benefits, including the ability to confirm when roads and footpaths have actually been treated in winter conditions.
 They have assisted in dealing with enquiries from the public, as well as defending public liability claims.
 In addition, the information provided will greatly assist in identifying future efficiency savings through improved route optimisation.

-Following development over the last 3 years into optimising routes and upgrading gritters to follow pre-determined routes, the majority of the mainline gritting fleet for 2017/18 season have been fitted with a system that was piloted last year, that will allow the driver to be directed along a specified route (satellite navigation system).
+Following development over previous years into optimising routes and upgrading gritters to follow pre-determined routes, the majority of the mainline gritting fleet for 2018/19 season have been fitted with a system that will allow the driver to be directed along a specified route (satellite navigation system).
 In addition nine of these gritters will also have the ability to only spreading salt when required on the route i.e. not salting a section travelled by a previous gritter.
 These developments also allow any driver to operate a particular route that they are unfamiliar with and spread salt/grit only when required.
 The benefits of such equipment will be further explored as part of the ongoing route review and route optimisation process, with a view to expanding this within the fleet.

 Levels of Readiness